kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 ## Low Coupling

-This principle states that a class should only depend on the minimum and required amount of classes, no more and no less.
+This principle states that a class depends on the minimum and required amount of classes, no more and no less.
 A low coupled class is easy to maintain and refactor because it interacts with a minimum amount of objects.